AlexeyAndrianov/smart_pension/README.md

 ```
 ## Possible improvements:
 ```
-* Large files handling.
+* Large files handling (to not load all file in memory)
-* Add more validations for records in file(ip is not nil, endpoint is not nil, ip and endpoint regex validations)
+* Add validations for records in file(ip is not nil, endpoint is not nil, ip and endpoint regex validations)
-* Improve terminal User Interface
+* Handle multiple log files analysis
 ```